The Rise of the New C-Level Executives

 Sometimes, these individuals are referred to as Chief Fun Officer or Chief Wellbeing Officer or some other similarly cheeky name.

 Whether you find these job titles intriguing or they make you want to roll your eyes, there is something to be said for having someone in charge of creating a better work culture.
-According to a recent survey, 44% of respondents indicated that a good work culture was more important than salary when considering a job change.
+Employess have always considered that a good work culture was more important than salary when considering a job change.

 Another C-Level position that’s becoming increasingly important is the Chief Listening Officer (CLO).
 Again, the particular titles may come off as a bit too silly or “touchy-feely” for some, but these individuals can be useful in industries where customer satisfaction is paramount.